SvenMichaelKlose/tunix/src/bin/lisp/doc/manual.md

 "Hello world!" ; -> "Hello world!"
 ~~~

-Calling SYMBOL with no arguments always creates a new, unique symbol with
+Calling SYMBOL with no arguments creates an anonymous and unique symbol with no
-no name.
+name:

 ~~~lisp
 (symbol)                ; -> ""
 (eq (symbol) (symbol))  ; -> NIL
 ~~~

+# Global definitions

 VAR and FN add a symbol to list \*UNIVERSE\*.
 It is the starting point
 of the garbage collector.
 Everything not connected to that list in one